 Wow!
-I can’t believe it’s been almost two years since I originally wrote this blog!
-My little “big” boy Lenny will now be going into Grade 2 this week and I just know I will feel emotional on his first day back!
+I can’t believe it’s been almost three years since I originally wrote this blog!
+Our big kids Lenny and Annabelle will be going into Grade 3 this week and we just know we will feel emotional on their first day back!

 Do you have a prep starting this year?
-Well, here are my “First Day of Prep” survival tips to ensure your morning, whether their first day be tomorrow or next week, starts off happy and stress free for the both of you!
+Well, here are our “First Day of Prep” survival tips to ensure your morning, whether their first day be this week or next, starts off happy and stress free for the both of you!
 Especially if you have a temperamental child!